JonasKruckenberg/imagetools/docs/directives.md

 • **Keyword**: `normalize`<br> • **Type**: _boolean_<br>

 'Normalizes' the image by stretching its luminance to cover the full dynamic range.
-This Eenhances the output image contrast.
+This Enhances the output image contrast.

 • **Example**: